Tahir Badakhshi: Politics

 The main political background was built by third world freedom movements like in Vietnam, Palestine, or African anti-colonial fights and it was orientated on Non-Aligned Movement.
 The political activities between 1965 and 1978 were mainly focussed on basic reformative goals toward a liberal (republican and democratic) system in which basic human rights of all inhabitants of the country, independent of their ethnic or economic background, would be respected.
 A special regard was concentrated on the obvious and objective antagonism of ethnic disparity and inequality in favour of Pashtuns and, in evident disfavor of other ethnic groups as they are Uzbeks, Hazaras and to some extent even Tajiks.
 Activities were directed against the Pashtun ethnic-dominance and elitism in relevant fields of politics, finance, military, police; asking for equal rights of all other ethnicities in Afghanistan.
-The political organization he led was labeled as Setami Milli (National Oppression) by the royal family and, at the same time, by the "leftist" functionaries, mainly by Pashtun activists of the "People's Democratic Party of Afghanistan".
+The political organization he led has been called the "Revolutionary Organization of the Toilers of Afghanistan" سازمان انقلابی زحمتکشان افغانستان.
+It was labeled misleadingy as Setami Milli (National Oppression) by right wing extremists of the royal family and, at the same time, by the "leftist" functionaries, mainly by Pashtun activists of the "People's Democratic Party of Afghanistan".
 He came because of his opposition to the system into political detention many times in his life, for days, weeks or multiple months: during the times of King Zahir Shah, during the first republic of Muhammad Daoud.
 In the meantime, he worked in the Ministry of Education, where he kept working during the regime of Nur Muhammad Taraki after the leftist coup d état in April 1978 too.
 His cultural work and productivity in terms of writing multiple newspapers, journals and magazines on poetry, prose, philosophy and theology had been documented well, but mostly got lost in the years of the war that came after 1980.
 The theoretical work done by Taher Badakhshi in the meantime extended from poetry and prose to solid concepts of political thinking and action that are yet in urgent need to be studied.
 Experts in area studies from the Global North (or the Western hemisphere) are at the beginning of research.

 Legacy

 His political and theoretical legacy in the years to come experienced heterogeneous transformation, often by good will or by theoretical misunderstandings, it remains still a current issue in the politics and concepts of politics in Afghanistan.

+The "Taher Badakhshi Institute", a Berlin-based research organization, has been conducting thorough academic research on Taher Badakhshi's ideas and works as well as activities.
+The work has been published in the "Journal of Taher Badakhshi Institute" by TBI Academic Press.

-The memorials for his legacy take place each year in the country by local and regional personalities and outside of the country by diaspora intellegentia.
-The last large-scale event in 2017 took in Canada and Afghanistan.
+The memorials for his legacy take place each year in the country by local and regional personalities and outside of the country by diaspora intelligentsia.
+The last large-scale event in 2017 took place in Canada and Afghanistan.